 Hello!
-I’m Jess, Senior Outreach Officer for the Faculty of Natural Sciences & Mathematics at King’s College London.
+I’m Jess.
 I’ve just finished my PhD in the Department of Physics and Centre for Plastic Electronics at Imperial College London, and am one of those curious people who never stopped asking ‘why’?
 I can’t think of a better world than one which is full of science.
 I was exceptionally lucky to discover my love for science under the guidance of inspirational teachers at South Hampstead High School, but I know not everyone is as fortunate as I was…

 My love for science communication began at Imperial College London.
 Their brilliant and lively outreach team guided and supported me in the organisation, management and delivery of a range of exciting activities at a national and international level.
 Whether it was taking our experiments to the Queen’s Lawn for the annual festival, talking in primary and secondary schools or participating at international STEM events, I was lucky enough to try it all.
 Through science communication I discovered a love of the process of teaching science as much as I love my own research.
 There is nothing more rewarding than being able to inspire the next generation of scientists.